MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 6. Review your Migration details and then click **Next**.

-7. On the choose your settings screen expand **View all settings**.
+7. On the Choose your settings screen, expand **View all settings**.

 8. Under Users section in the User mapping box, click **Choose file** and select your user mapping file.

 9. Click **Save**.